-You must define VPNs before provisioning L2VPN or VPLS services.
-In L2VPN, one VPN can be shared by different service types.
-In VPLS, one VPN is required for each VPLS instance.
+You must define VPNs before provisioning EVC services.
+Normally for EVC services, one VPN can be shared by different service types but for EVC-VPLS, one VPN is required for each VPLS instance.
 To define VPNs, see Setting Up Logical Inventory, page 2-53.
-See also Defining VPNs, page 3-10.
+See also Defining VPNs, page 3-9.

-Working with EVC, L2VPN, and VPLS Policies and Service Requests
+Working with EVC Policies and Service Requests

-After you have set up providers, customers, devices, and resources in Prime Provisioning, you are ready to create EVC, L2VPN, or VPLS policies, provision service requests (SRs), and deploy the services.
+After you have set up providers, customers, devices, and resources in Prime Provisioning, you are ready to create EVC policies, provision service requests (SRs), and deploy the services.
 After the service requests are deployed you can monitor, audit and run reports on them.
 All of these tasks are covered in this guide.
 To accomplish these tasks, perform the following steps.

 For Ethernet (E-Line and E-LAN) services, use of the EVC policy and service request is recommended.
 If you are provisioning services using the EVC syntax, or plan to do so in the future, use the EVC service.
 Existing services that have been provisioned using the L2VPN and VPLS service policy types are still supported and can be maintained with those service types.
-For ATM and FRoMPLS services, use the L2VPN service policy, as before.

 - 1. Review overview information about L2 services concepts.
-See the chapter "Prime Provisioning Layer 2 VPN Concepts" in the Cisco Prime Provisioning 6.4 Administration Guide. - 2.
-Set up an EVC, L2VPN, or VPLS policy.
-See the appropriate section, depending on the type of policy you want to create: - Creating an EVC Ethernet Policy, page 3-20 - Creating an EVC ATM-Ethernet Interworking Policy, page 3-33 - Creating an L2VPN Policy, page 3-44 - Creating a VPLS Policy, page 3-61 - 3.
-Provision the EVC, L2VPN, or VPLS service request.
-See the appropriate section, depending on the type service request you want to provision: - Managing an EVC Ethernet Service Request, page 3-23 - Managing an EVC ATM-Ethernet Interworking Service Request, page 3-36 - Managing an L2VPN Service Request, page 3-49 - Managing a VPLS Service Request, page 3-64 - 4.
+See the chapter "Prime Provisioning Layer 2 VPN Concepts" in the Cisco Prime Provisioning 6.5 Administration Guide. - 2.
+Set up an EVC policy.
+See the appropriate section, depending on the type of policy you want to create: - Creating an EVC Ethernet Policy, page 3-19 - Creating an EVC ATM-Ethernet Interworking Policy, page 3-31 - 3.
+Provision the EVC service request.
+See the appropriate section, depending on the type service request you want to provision: - Managing an EVC Ethernet Service Request, page 3-21 - Managing an EVC ATM-Ethernet Interworking Service Request, page 3-34 - 4.
 Deploy the service request.
-See Deploying, Monitoring, and Auditing Service Requests, page 3-71. - 5.
+See Deploying, Monitoring, and Auditing Service Requests, page 3-51. - 5.
 Check the status of deployed services.
 You can use one or more of the following methods: - Monitor service requests.
-See Deploying, Monitoring, and Auditing Service Requests, page 3-71. - Audit service requests.
-See Deploying, Monitoring, and Auditing Service Requests, page 3-71.
+See Deploying, Monitoring, and Auditing Service Requests, page 3-51. - Audit service requests.
+See Deploying, Monitoring, and Auditing Service Requests, page 3-51.